 Global Hope is the University's international volunteering programme.
-It gives you an opportunity to act as a global citizen by engaging with issues of social justice and participating in projects in countries such as India, Sri Lanka and Brazil.
+It gives you an opportunity to act as a global citizen by engaging with issues of social justice and participating in projects in countries such as Sri Lanka, Peru, South Africa and Brazil.

 Support for Partners

 Global Hope has been supporting its overseas partners during the Coronavirus pandemic.

 We have remained in contact with all our partners throughout the pandemic to show solidarity during these difficult times.
 Some students have raised funds for partners who have been in particularly difficult situations.
 Limited on-line activities took place with some partners.